Gallbladder Cancer: Overview

 Your treatment choices depend on the type of gallbladder cancer you have, test results, and the stage of the cancer.
 Other things to think about are if the cancer can be removed with surgery and your overall health.
 The goal of treatment may be to cure you, control the cancer, or help ease problems caused by the cancer.
 Talk with your healthcare team about your treatment choices, the goals of treatment, and what the risks and side effects may be.

 Talk with your healthcare providers about your treatment options.
 Make a list of questions.
-Consider the benefits and possible side effects of each option.
-Discuss your concerns with your healthcare provider before making a decision.
+Think about the benefits and possible side effects of each option.
+Talk about your concerns with your provider before making a decision.

 What are treatment side effects?

 Cancer treatment such as chemotherapy and radiation can damage normal cells.
-This causes side effects such as hair loss, mouth sores, and vomiting.
-Talk with your healthcare provider about side effects you might have and ways to manage them.
-There may be things you can do and medicines you can take to help prevent or control side effects.
+This can cause side effects such as hair loss, mouth sores, and vomiting.
+Talk with your healthcare provider about side effects linked to your treatment.
+There are often ways to manage them.
+There may be things you can do and medicines you can take to help prevent or control many treatment side effects.

 Surgery for gallbladder cancer is very complex.
 Ask what you can expect to happen and what side effects you may have.